-You can also learn more about gene therapy and muscle wasting diseases like the muscular dystrophies and cancer cachexia by visiting the links at the bottom of the page.
+You can also learn more about gene therapy and muscle wasting diseases like the inflammatory myopathies, muscular dystrophies and cancer cachexia by visiting the links at the bottom of the page.

 Is gene therapy safe?

-AAV-based gene therapeutics have proven safe and well-tolerated in every clinical trial conducted to date.
+AAV-based gene therapeutics have proven safe and well-tolerated in almost every clinical trial conducted to date.
+Although mild adverse events have been noted in some trials and serious events with high doses of AAV9 or AAV8 serotype vectors, the latter are rare.
+Note that AAVogen uses an AAV6 serotype vector with an excellent safety profile.
 This is why the current resurgence in gene therapy is often described as the "golden age" for this technology.

 No drug is absolutely safe, however, which is why particular care is taken when conducting clinical trials with emerging technologies like gene therapeutics.
 It's important to understand that despite the name, the adeno-associated viral vectors used today are entirely unrelated to the adenoviral vectors that produced tragic consequences in the '90s.

-We are currently conducting safety/toxicology studies with AVGN7 and are planning similar studies for AVGNF.
-Detailed clinical trials for both drugs are of coursed planned and will hopefully start in the near future.
+We are currently conducting safety/toxicology studies.
+We are also expanding our proof-of-concept studies to include different disease indications.
+Detailed clinical trials are of coursed planned and will start in the near future.